Update from March 2021: Google changes the rules again

-We know Google never likes to lay all its cards on the table.
-We also know mobile-first indexing is in full swing and that Google is, potentially, penalising websites that don’t present the user (someone searching) with a rich mobile experience to match that of the desktop site.
+Google never likes to lay all its cards on the table, but we knew mobile-first indexing was in full swing, and that Google would, potentially, penalise websites that didn’t present the user (someone searching) with a rich mobile experience to match that of their desktop website.

 However, Google wasn’t finished.

 Google intended to use its smartphone scanner to find all new websites, even those newly launched on a domain name that has been around for a while, and index the content only if the website was mobile-first ready.
-If the mobile content and responsive functionality were anything less than exemplary, Google wouldn’t consider the website to be mobile-first ready, and it would naturally slip down the search results, in favour of those that were.
+If not, Google wouldn’t consider the website to be mobile-first ready and it would naturally slip down the search results, in favour of those that were.

 This is as true now as it was then, only it’s far more sophisticated, as are the tools and methods used to build websites that use responsive design to fit content into the ever-increasing range of mobile devices available.

-In the late 90s there were an estimated 2.3m – 3m websites.
+In the late 90s there were an estimated 2.3m — 3m websites.
 Google was a fledgeling search engine, and just having a website gave you competing rights and a massive chance of success.
 Now, every website is competing with around 2 billion other websites.
-It has never been more important to consider the experience visitors will have when they visit your website – on whatever device they choose – and it makes sense to presume this is very likely to start with a mobile device.
+It has never been more important to consider the experience visitors will have when they visit your website — on whatever device they choose — and it makes sense to presume it’ll be a mobile device.